Common topic

 Being denied boarding

-The main reasons people are denied boarding include:
+The main reasons people are denied boarding include when:

-• The passenger presents a passport that is recorded as being lost/stolen/invalidated or the passenger’s identity is in serious doubt.
+• the passenger presents a passport that is recorded as being lost/stolen/invalidated or the passenger’s identity is in doubt

 Being refused entry to New Zealand

-People who do not meet requirements may also refused entry to New Zealand and turned around before they can leave the airport.
-Being refused entry is generally as a result of a referral from Customs, which manages the frontline processing of arriving passengers.
-These referrals are largely due to a misrepresentation of intentions (for example, declaring to come for a holiday but instead intending to work) and/or circumstances in their home country (such as declaring ownership of a large business or ongoing employment when in fact this is not the case).
+If a traveller is assessed as not meeting the requirements to enter New Zealand when they arrive at a New Zealand airport, they may be turned around and put on a flight back, before they can leave the airport.
+This is largely due to a misrepresentation of intentions (for example, declaring to come for a holiday but instead intending to work) and/or circumstances in their home country (such as declaring ownership of a large business or ongoing employment when in fact this is not the case).

 The key difference between being denied boarding and being refused entry lies in timing.
 A denied boarding decision happens overseas, before the traveller boards their flight, while a traveller may be refused entry to New Zealand if they arrive in New Zealand but are not permitted to enter the country.
 A traveller refused entry will be placed on the next available flight back.